DavidPinho/repository-miner-api/README.md

 ## Overview

 RepositoryMiner is an API which provide information about software metrics, code smells and technical debts previously analyzed.
+For detailed information about this API see http://docs.repositoryminer.apiary.io/.

 ## Getting Started